 4. Fine Frequency Compensation

-A maximum likelihood Phase Error Detector (PED) , described in Chapter 7.2.2 of [ 1 ], generates the phase error.
-A tunable proportional-plus-integral Loop Filter , described in Appendix C.2 of [ 1 ], filters the error signal and then feeds it into the NCO block.
-The NCO block generates a complex exponential signal that is used to correct the residual frequency and phase offsets in the output of the Coarse Frequency Compensation subsystem.
-Loop Bandwidth (normalized by the sample rate) and Loop Damping Factor are tunable for the Loop Filter.
-The default normalized loop bandwidth is set to 0.06 and the default damping factor is set to 2.5 (over damping), so that the PLL quickly locks to the intended phase while introducing little phase noise.
+A maximum likelihood Phase Error Detector (PED), described in Chapter 7.2.2 of [ 2 ], generates the phase error.
+A tunable proportional-plus-integral Loop Filter, described in Appendix C.2 of [ 2 ], filters the error signal and then feeds it into the Phase Calculation block.
+The Phase Calculation block generates a complex exponential signal that is used to correct the residual frequency and phase offsets in the output of the CFC.
+The Loop Filter allows tuning of Loop Bandwidth (normalized by the sample rate) and Loop Damping Factor .
+The default normalized loop bandwidth is set to 0.13 and the default damping factor is set to 2.5 (over damping), so that the PLL quickly locks to the intended phase while introducing little phase noise.
+To learn more about the FFC algorithm, refer to the Communication System Toolbox documentation.

 5. Timing Recovery